 Early morning and evening appointments available.

-Therefore, to help make it easier for clients, I am offering, both early morning and evening counselling appointments.
-You can book to see me from as early as 7am through until 8pm on my working days of Mondays, Tuesdays, and Thursdays.
+Therefore, to help make it easier for you, I offer, both early morning and evening counselling appointments.
+You can book appointments from as early as 7am through until 8pm on Monday &Tuesday's, Wednesday 11am - 8pm and Thursday 7am - 3pm.